 The European Film Festival, having already reached its 21th edition, has undertaken the mission to promote European films to Romanian audiences.
 When coming of age, it’s its responsibility to embrace new roles, new missions.
 Today, the film is more than a mere intellectual pleasure dedicated to elites or pure entertainment for the masses, it is an actual reflection of the society, both present and past.

-Alex Trăilă, director artistic FFE (foto credit Maria Cîrstea)
+Alex Trăilă, Director artistic Festivalul Filmului European (foto credit Maria Cîrstea)

 Starting with this year's edition, the festival will follow three directions: to uphold its tradition in unveiling the European cultural diversity via the selection; the Agora section, with films that will initiate public debates on relevant topics; facilitating a structured dialogue between players in the audiovisual area in preparation for Romania's EU Council presidency in 2019, and to strengthen the country's position in the region.